Synk0/Elemental/README.md

 ### Manual Installation
 To build the theme the follwing packages are required
-* Run `sudo apt install autoconf automake pkg-config libgtk-3-dev git gnome-themes-standard gtk2-engines-murrine`
+* Run

-* `git` to clone the source directory
+`sudo apt install autoconf automake pkg-config libgtk-3-dev git gnome-themes-standard gtk2-engines-murrine git`

 #### 1. Get the source
 Clone the git repository with